ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ![image showing dash to team success](./_img/our-journey-of-transforming-to-a-devops-culture/zero-2-team.png)

-We recognized the dream team that embraced the four main pillars of vision, framework, authority, and reflection.
-Initially the team will be focused on their project, their success, and isolated from the rest of the teams.
-As they mature and improve their skills, they expand their influence to other self-organized and self-managed teams.
-Isolated success evolves into cross-team success.
+We recognized the dream team that embraced the four main pillars of **vision**, **framework**, **authority**, and **reflection**.
+Initially the team will be focused on its own project and success, isolated from the rest of the teams.
+As they mature and improve their skills, they mentor and expand their influence to other self-organized and self-managed teams.

+Stakeholders, such as Program Managers (PM) or Product Owners (PO), surrounded by these inspirational teams, are in nirvana.

 ##Implodes with over-ambition

-// willys
+The team arises like a rising star, but fails to deliver value to the user.

-![image showing reach for stars](./_img/our-journey-of-transforming-to-a-devops-culture/reach-4-stars.png) Continuous passion and activity
+![image showing reach for stars](./_img/our-journey-of-transforming-to-a-devops-culture/reach-4-stars.png)

-False sense of urgency over quality
-There's always one team member that starts as the hero and ends as the bottleneck Bloat the requirements and features until the progress falters Warning signs
+If you're a fly on the wall of this team, you'll experience a profound sense of urgency, continuous passion, and frenzied.
+It's not unusual for team members working on and completing assumed work items before the team has agreed the vision.
+There's always one team member who starts as the hero and ends as the bottleneck.
+Bloating requirements and features is one of the symptoms, resulting in the team's ambition, energy, and capacity to ultimately fizzle out.

-- We'll makeup slippage in the next sprint
-- We're toast
-- Pillars OK - Framework, Authority
-- Pillars NOK - Vision, Reflection
+These teams fail to agree on a vision and plan of action (framework), they rely on one team member, typically their project lead, and never have time to reflect.
+They're toast before getting started.

 ##Fizzles out over time
 // willys